thibautambrosino/REPR/pbr/README.md

 3. Send simple light data to the shader, and display them
 4. Implement the Lambertian diffuse BRDF
 5. Implement the Cook-Torrance GGX specular BRDF

-It's important to ensure intermediate results are correct.
-Otherwise, you will spend time trying to figure out why your specular is off, when the issue might actually comes from a different part of the pipeline.

 This is the kind of results you should get with 4 point lights:
 ![Example of results you should obtain with point lights](./screenshots/pointlights.jpg)